1932–33 Serie B: Results

+Involvement of Achille Starace

-The new secretary of the Fascist Party which was appointed in 1933, Achille Starace, was an enemy of the incumbent FIGC’s chairman Leandro Arpinati.
-He obtained the latter to be fired and arrested by Mussolini after false accusations of infidelity.
-His hate was so strong that he imposed to the new chairman Giorgio Vaccaro the disbandment of the Serie B round robin, the main creation of Arpinati's sport career.
-However, the Fascist nationalist ideas denied a return to a north–south division, so a foolish west–east division was introduced, with obvious rising costs considering Italy's shape.
+The new secretary of the Fascist Party which was appointed in 1933, Achille Starace, disliked the incumbent FIGC’s chairman Leandro Arpinati.
+He obtained Arpinati to be fired and arrested by Mussolini after false accusations of infidelity.
+His hate was strong enough that he imposed to the new chairman Giorgio Vaccaro the disbandment of the Serie B round robin, the main creation of Arpinati's sport career.
+They denied a return to a north–south division of the league, so a west–east division was introduced, with rising costs considering Italy's shape.